NREL/EnergyPlus/design/FY2017/NFP_DOAToUnitVentilator.md

 **Field: Mixer Secondary Air Inlet Node Name**

 The name of the secondary air (recirculating air) inlet node of the mixer.
-This will be the outlet air node name of the zoneHVAC equipment if the connection type in the input field *Terminal Unit Connection Type* below is ***LoopSideLocation::Supply,*** or else this will be exhaust air node name of the zone that is being conditioned if the connection type in the input field *Terminal Unit Connection Type* below is ***InletSide.***
+This will be the outlet air node name of the zoneHVAC equipment if the connection type in the input field *Terminal Unit Connection Type* below is ***SupplySide,*** or else this will be exhaust air node name of the zone that is being conditioned if the connection type in the input field *Terminal Unit Connection Type* below is ***InletSide.***

 **Field: Mixer Connection Type**

 This mixer connection type.
-Valid choices are *InletSide* or *LoopSideLocation::Supply*.
+Valid choices are *InletSide* or *SupplySide*.
 This is a required input field.
-If the mixer connection type selected is InletSide, then the mixer is connected on the inlet side of the ZoneHVAC equipment, or else if the mixer connection type selected is LoopSideLocation::Supply, then the mixer is connected at the outlet side of the ZoneHVAC equipment.
+If the mixer connection type selected is InletSide, then the mixer is connected on the inlet side of the ZoneHVAC equipment, or else if the mixer connection type selected is SupplySide, then the mixer is connected at the outlet side of the ZoneHVAC equipment.

 The IDD entry for this object follows.